Selfadhesivity in Gaussian conditional independence structures: Structural selfadhesivity

-Thus, from monotonicity and the fact that $\FR g^+$ is a fixed point of selfadhesion, we find that a property which is necessary for Gaussianity remains necessary after selfadhesion.
-Since selfadhesion makes properties more specific, this allows one to take known necessary properties of Gaussian~CI and to derive new, stronger properties from them.
+Thus, from monotonicity and the fact that $\FR g^+$ is a fixed point of self\-adhesion, we can conclude that a property which is necessary for Gaussianity remains necessary after selfadhesion.
+Since selfadhesion makes properties more specific, this allows us to take known necessary properties of Gaussian~CI and to derive new, stronger properties from them.

 \begin{corollary} If $\FR g^+ \le \FR p$, then $\FR g^+ \le \FR p^\sa$.

 \end{corollary}